WebAssembly/tool-conventions/Coredump.md

 snapshot of the linear memory (or multiple linear memories when the [multi-memory] feature is used), tables and globals.

-All these informations are saved to the file, called the coredump file.
+All this information is saved to the file, called the coredump file.

-The post mortem analyze is done using the coredump and [DWARF] informations.
+The post mortem analysis is done using the coredump and [DWARF] information.
 Similar to the debugging flow with [gdb].

 # Implementation status